lawnjelly/godot-llightmap/LIGHT_PROBES.md

 uniform vec4 light_color;
 uniform vec4 light_indirect;

+// these are multipliers for the 3 components, so you
+// can balance the material for the look you want uniform vec3 light_diffuse_specular_ambient;

 // specular is interpolated separately to diffuse + ambient in this shader varying vec3 v_specular;